gkwa/distinctdeer/README.md

 3. Automatically mark the selected name as "used" in the source markdown file
 4. Copy the selected name to your clipboard for immediate use

+[^1]: The project names are systematically generated using Claude with specific prompting for consistency.
+See the section for details on the prompting methodology.

 ## Motivation

 When rapidly prototyping and experimenting with new ideas, starting with a clean slate is crucial to keeping a clear head.
 This tool `distinctdeer,` addresses two key challenges in the iterative development process: